How Much Startup Equity Should I Give My Cofounder?

 - They split too early, without knowing roles

-- "equal split" to avoid hard conversations
+- "Equal split" to avoid hard conversations

 - They use the past to justify the future